tianzem/Gitbook/mode.md

 ###Edge Mode:

 1. Under [Modify] and [Vertex Mode], select a edge which you would like the vertices to fix in and press `Space` to lock it.
 2. Under [Modify] and [Vertex Mode], Hold and Drag the vertex on 3D view.
+3. When [Lock Mode] is off (default).
+The vertex can be only moved on the locked edge.
-The vertex can be only moved on the relative edge.
+4. When [Lock Mode] is on.
+The vertex can be only moved on the parallel edge.

 ###Surface Mode:

 1. Under [Modify] and [Surface Mode], select a plane which you would like the edge to fix in and press `Space` to lock it.
 2. Under [Modify] and [Vertex Mode], Hold and Drag the vertex on 3D view.
-The vertex can be only moved on the relative plane.
+3. When [Lock Mode] is off (default).
+The vertex can be only moved on the locked plane.
+4. When [Lock Mode] is on.
+The vertex can be only moved on the co-planer.

 [Save]: basic-function.md#save